creynolds23/Alligator-Game-Using-Pygame/README.md

 # Overview
 In this project, I developed a game called "Alligator Game" with the aim of furthering my learning as a computer engineer.
-This game is similar to the classic Snake Game, where the player contols an alligator to collect food and grow in size while avoiding collisions with the game boundaries and the alligator's own body.
+This game is similar to the classic Snake Game, where the player controls an alligator to collect food and grow in size while avoiding collisions with the game boundaries and the alligator's own body.

 ## How to Play
 1. Use the arrow keys on your keyboard to control the alligator's movement.
 2. Collect the yellow food items that appear on the screen to increase your score and length of the alligator.
-3. Avoid collisions with the game window boundaries and the alligaotrs's body.
+3. Avoid collisions with the game window boundaries and the alligators's body.
 If you collide with any of these, the game ends.

 ## Purpose
 The main purpose of developing this software was to: